SpaceVim/SpaceVim/docs/documentation.md

 To manager the alternate file of the project, you need to create a `.project_alt.json` file in the root of your project.
 Then you can use command `:A` to jump to the alternate file of current file.
 You can also specific the type of alternate file, for example `:A doc`.
-With a bang `:A!`, SpaceVim will paser the configuration file additionally.
-If no type specificed, the default type `alternate` will be used.
+With a bang `:A!`, SpaceVim will parse the configuration file additionally.
+If no type specified, the default type `alternate` will be used.

 here is an example of `.project_alt.json`: